What Is a Hybrid App? (Detailed Guide for 2026)

 React Native

-There’s a reason many of the largest most successful hybrid apps use React Native in their front-end technology stacks.
-Developed by Facebook, React Native compiles your codebase into native code.
+There's a reason many of the largest, most successful hybrid apps use React Native in their front-end technology stacks.
+Developed by Meta (formerly Facebook), React Native compiles your codebase into native code.
 That means you have the option to use native views instead of the traditional webview of most hybrid app frameworks.
-Code reusability is limited to mobile platforms, with React web requiring some tweaks to port over to mobile.

 Ionic